amitsaha/aiohttp-prometheus/README.rst

 which takes in the following arguments:

 - ``app``: The application object returned via ``web.Application()``
-- The second argument is the web application name which identifies the web application
+- The second argument is the web application name which identifies the web application and used to set the ``app_name`` label above

 Briefly, the following is all you need to do to measure and export prometheus metrics from your ``aiohttp`` web application: